By Jas Singh

 Great leaders only speak when they have something useful to offer.

-watch It allows more time to think
+enter It allows more time to think

 For those in knowledge based professions, our success in the workplace is determined by the decisions we make.
 Whether you’re in sales, marketing, product management or finance, the better your decisions the better your performance.